 - Custody or familial disputes or disagreements

 GoFundMe cooperates with law enforcement and provides them with any information needed in an investigation.
-If you are a law enforcement officer looking to contact our team, you can reach us here.
+If you are a law enforcement officer looking to contact our team, please click here to submit a subpoena.

 A Message from the US Department of Justice: